What are facial microexpressions and what are their characteristics?

 What are facial microexpressions?

-To the facial microexpressions, as the name suggests, are extremely quick and subtle facial expressions that last only a fraction of a second.
-They occur involuntarily and are a direct reflection of the real emotions a person is feeling, as they are triggered automatically in response to our genuine emotions.
+To the facial microexpressions, Facial expressions, as the name suggests, are extremely quick and subtle facial expressions that last only a fraction of a second.
+Therefore, they occur involuntarily and are a direct reflection of the real emotions a person is feeling, since they are automatically triggered in response to our genuine emotions.

 Although they are difficult to detect, these microexpressions play a fundamental role in nonverbal communication and can provide insights valuable insights into what someone is truly feeling, as they reveal a great deal of emotional information.